30 Kids' Storage and Organization Ideas

 Get the How-To: Make a Window Seat With Toy Storage

-Create the ultimate sports space for your kiddos by stacking lockers in their bedroom.
-They're perfect for storing sports equipment, and the metal frame will allow them to decorate with their favorite team's logos.
+Take a cue from your kids’ school and add lockers to their playroom or bedroom.
+They’re perfect for storing sports equipment, games and books, and the metal frame will allow them to decorate with magnets, photos, notes and doodles.
 Check out your local flea market to find lockers on the cheap.

 DIY Bedside Organizer